 COURSEWORK AND OTHER REQUIREMENTS

-Completing a Ph.D. requires 96 credit hours of coursework, successfully passing oral and written preliminary exams at the end of the students second year, and completion of an original research project that comprises the student’s dissertation.
-A typical timeline is summarized here (NRSC PhD Timeline).
+Completing a Ph.D. requires 96 credit hours of coursework, successfully passing oral and written preliminary exams during the third year, and completion of an original research project that comprises the student’s dissertation.
+A typical timeline is summarized here (Roadmap for PhD 2019).
 The formal coursework includes two foundation courses that all students take, a statistics and experimental design course, and four electives that are tailored to the students research focus.
 Depending on the student’s background and research objectives, additional coursework may be recommended by their thesis committee.
 The rest of the credit hours are largely accounted for by credit given for attending weekly research seminars, journal clubs and time spent in the lab.
-Details and an example of a typical Degree Plan are shown in the TAMIN Roadmap to PhD.
 Available neuroscience (NRSC) courses and other approved electives are listed below.
 For a list of all courses at Texas A&M University, click here.

 NRSC 601: Principles of Neuroscience I (3 Credits)